Jubatian/cuzebox/README.rst

 The emulator itself can be controlled with the following keys:

 - ESC: Exit
-- F2: Toggle "small" display (faster, but more blurry if resized)
+- F2: Toggle low quality display (faster, but blurry and ugly)
 - F3: Toggle debug informations (slightly faster with them off)
 - F4: Toggle frame rate limiter
 - F5: Toggle video capture (only if compiled in)